flux-framework/flux-core/doc/man3/flux_request_decode.rst

 DESCRIPTION
 ===========

-:func:`flux_request_decode` decodes a request message *msg*.
+:func:`flux_request_decode` decodes a request message :var:`msg`.

-*topic*, if non-NULL, will be set the message's topic string.
-The storage for this string belongs to *msg* and should not be freed.
+:var:`topic`, if non-NULL, will be set the message's topic string.
+The storage for this string belongs to :var:`msg` and should not be freed.

-*s*, if non-NULL, will be set to the message's NULL-terminated string payload.
+:var:`s`, if non-NULL, will be set to the message's NULL-terminated string payload.
 If no payload exists, it is set to NULL.
-The storage for this string belongs to *msg* and should not be freed.
+The storage for this string belongs to :var:`msg` and should not be freed.

 :func:`flux_request_unpack` decodes a request message with a JSON payload as above, parsing the payload using variable arguments with a format string